li779/LumenTree/README.md

 ### Implemented Functionality
 #### Accelation Data Structure
-1. LumenTree natively uses a simple **octree** to store all shapes in the scene.
+1. LumenTree natively uses a simple **octree** to store all shapes in the scene
+2. A high performance Intel Embree ray tracing kernal can be used by changing CMake options

 #### BSDF
 1. diffusive material